xtmgah/aaronmck.github.io/_posts/2014-12-29-UGE-tutorial.markdown

 Ok, now we need to actually run it using the grid engine.
 You dispatch jobs using the *qsub* command.
 Let's put together a full command line.
 First we need the `qsub` command.
 Next we add the command `-shell y`, which tells qsub that we'd like to run our script within a shell on the remote machine.
 This means that any environment we normally get on the command line is also setup for our script (including any tools we use).

 We also want to specify the amount of memory we need.
-To do this we use the `-l` option, in this case we're asking for 4 gigabytes of memmory with the `mfree=4g` command, and 4g of free virtual space with the `virtual_free=4g`.
+To do this we use the `-l` option, which tells UGE to reserve a specific amount of resources for our jobs.
+In this case we're asking for 4 gigabytes of memmory with the `mfree=4g` command, and 4g of free virtual space with the `virtual_free=4g`.
 Lastly we tell sge to run our script:

 <div class="shell-wrap">
   <p class="shell-top-bar">/Your/Local/Dir</p>